Ponders End: Politics

-Ponders End is part of the Enfield North constituency, represented by Feryal Clark (Labour).
-At Enfield's last local elections in 2022, the Ponders End ward elected two Labour councillors by a large margin.
-It was previously a three-member ward, which had elected Labour councillors by wide margins going back to 2002.
+Ponders End is part of the Enfield North parliamentary constituency, represented by Feryal Clark (Labour).
+At Enfield's last local election in 2026, the Ponders End ward elected one Labour councillor and one Green councillor in a narrowly-contest vote.
+Prior to 2022 it was a three-member ward which had elected Labour councillors by wide margins going back to 2002.